MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 user must be in the provider path, use the **ArgumentList** parameter of the `Get-Command` cmdlet, or use the **Path** parameter of `Get-Help`.

-To create a dynamic parameter for a function or script, use the `DynamicParam` keyword.
+To create a dynamic parameter for a function or script, use the `dynamicparam` keyword.

 The syntax is as follows: